zaiisao/Documentation/en/Real-time-Messaging/limitations_oc.md

 ---
 # RTM Limitations

-This page provides a brief overview of the limitations of the Agora RTM Objective-C SDK for iOS or Agora RTM Objective-C SDK for macOS, including API call limits, maximum string length, unicode support and more.
+This page provides a brief overview of the limitations of the Agora RTM Objective-C SDK for iOS or Agora RTM Objective-C SDK for macOS, including API call limit, maximum string length, unicode support and more.